rahul-george/design_patterns/abstract_method/problem_1/README.md

 - Exporter should be unaware of concrete writer classes.
 - Demo should show exporting the same dataset to multiple formats using identical workflow.
 - Logs or output summary must confirm headers, rows, and footer written via correct writer.

----

-Let your code do the storytelling!
-Paste your solution once ready and I’ll be all eyes. 👀